What is an Expat Tax Advisor?

 Do I need to file U.S. taxes if I live abroad?

-Yes, U.S. citizens and resident aliens must report their worldwide income regardless of where they live.
-This includes filing Form 1040 and potentially other forms like Form 2555 or Form 1116.
+Yes, the citizens of the United States and legal resident aliens must report their worldwide income regardless of where they live.
+Which begins with Form 1040 and may also include Form 2555 or maybe Form 1116.

 What is the Foreign Earned Income Exclusion (FEIE)?

-The FEIE allows expats to exclude a certain amount of foreign-earned income from U.S. taxation.
-For more details, see the IRS FEIE page.
+The FEIE allows expats to exclude a specified amount of foreign-earned income from being subject to U.S. taxation.
+See the IRS FEIE page For More Information.

 What is FBAR, and do I need to file it?

-Expats can use either the Foreign Tax Credit or the Foreign Earned Income Exclusion to avoid double taxation.
-Consult an Expat Tax Advisor to determine the best option for you.
+To avoid double taxation, expats have options of either using the Foreign Tax Credit or the Foreign Earned Income Exclusion.
+Speak to an Expat Tax Advisor to figure out which one is right for you.

 What happens if I miss a tax filing deadline?